CSE512-14W/a3-plvines-djpeter/README.md

 and the X axis was not the limiting factor in the visualization.

-Development Process:
+## Development Process
 {Paul} I wrote all of the visualization front-end from sending the queries to the python back-end to drawing the D3/SVG objects and user interface buttons.
 I also produced the storyboard.
 I would say I worked approximately 28 hours on this assignment.
 I would say development was about equal.
+Trying to make D3 separate data and draw it correctly was the most difficult, particularly time spend trying to make it draw lines between elements.
+Also, trying to make the tooltips sticky.

 {Peter} I configured a machine to serve database query results as JSON